 The scan may be performed at any time in the day after the CT scanner has passed its daily ACR CT accreditation and manufacturer calibration checks.

-The assessor shall calculate each of the five image quality characteristics at the location of each image quality assessment module.
+The assessor shall calculate each of the six image quality characteristics at the location of the two image quality assessment modules closest to iso-center and at the iso-center distance of 175.0 mm.
+The evaluation of the six image quality characteristics at 175.0 mm will be performed by linearly interpolating the values between the middle module positioned at 100mm from iso-center and the module that is furthest from iso-center.